BRICS: Bi-level feature Representation of Image CollectionS: Parameter Studies

 \subsection{The Setting of $C_{key}$}

 In this section, we discuss how the value of $C_{key}$, i.e., the length of a key unit, will affect the performance and complexity of our method.
 We tested $C_{key} \in \{1,2\}$ with the code size of $64\times64\times4$, and kept all other hyper-parameters fixed.
 As shown in \autoref{tab:c_key_ablation}, increasing $C_{key}$ from $1$ to $2$ leads to a marginal improvement in reconstruction metrics on the LSUN-Church~\cite{yu2015lsun} validation split.
-However, it brings a significant increase of the size of hash tables, from 11.4M to 30.5M.
-The increase is due to the fact that, for each resolution $r$ of the hash tables, the total number of parameters is $\min(r^{2+C_{key}}, 2^{18})$, where $2^{18}$ is the maximum allowed entry number for each hash table.
-Therefore, there exists a trade-off between performance and the amount of hash table parameters.
-We choose $C_{key} = 1$ as the default setting in our paper.
+However, it brings a significant increase of the size of feature grids, from 11.4M to 30.5M.
+The increase is due to the fact that, for each resolution $r$ of the feature grids, the total number of parameters is $\min(r^{2+C_{key}}, 2^{18})$, where $2^{18}$ is the maximum allowed entry number for each feature grid.
+Therefore, there exists a trade-off between performance and the amount of feature grid parameters.
+We choose $C_{key} = 1$ as the default setting.